 On April 18th, my chapter “Who is respectful?
 Effects of social context and individual empathic ability on ambiguity resolution during utterance comprehension”, co-authored with Dr. Xiaolin Zhou and contributed to the special issue in the open-access Frontiers in Psychology, was available online in the e-book of the Frontiers Research Topic: “Context in Communication: A Cognitive View“.

 On February 16th, I gave a talk entitled “Bridging language use and social cognition: Pragmatic inference, vocal communication and individual differences” at weekly Colloquia in the Institute of Cognitive Sciences, Carleton University

-On February 2017, my chapter “Tracking the Sound of Human Affection: EEG Signals Reveal Online Decoding of Socio-Emotional Expression in Human Speech and Voice” was published in the book “Emotion and Attention Recognition Based on Biological Signals and Images” published by InTech Open Access
+On February, my chapter “Tracking the Sound of Human Affection: EEG Signals Reveal Online Decoding of Socio-Emotional Expression in Human Speech and Voice” was published in the open-access book “Emotion and Attention Recognition Based on Biological Signals and Images” published by InTech Open Access